 Inspect and clean your smoke detectors

 While preparing for fall, smoke detectors also need to be cleaned to perform well.
 Take a dry dust cloth and just simply wipe any dirt, or debris off the surface of the smoke detector.
 It’s a better idea to use your vacuum’s soft brush to clean up the openings and remove any debris inside the unit.
 Once it is cleaned, replace the batteries.
 Before fixing it back into the wall, check whether it is functioning properly or not.

 Sweep the chimneys

 Do you burn wood for heat?
-Chimney is something that needs to be cleaned and inspected annually to assure safety.
+Your chimney is something that needs to be cleaned and inspected annually to assure safety.
 However, sweeping the chimney on your own can be a bit overwhelming job.
-So, before the arrival of winters, get your chimney and wood-burning fireplace professionally examined and swept.
+So, before the arrival of winter, get your chimney and wood-burning fireplace professionally examined and swept.

 Keep your pantry spick and span

 The kitchen pantry is known for harboring stuff that may never come into use.
-Take a start with removing everything out from the shelves.
-Use a vacuum to exclude lingering dirt.
-Then, before putting back into their places, look for anything expired or spoiled, and discard them.
+Start with removing everything from the shelves.
+Use a vacuum to get rid of lingering dirt.
+Then, before putting them back into their places, look for anything expired or spoiled items, and discard them.